 Violations of these rules may lead to charges of a minor misdemeanor against the driver who was texting and driving.
 However, if an accident results in a fatality, serious bodily injuries to a victim, or extensive property damage, or if a driver is a habitual rule breaker or was driving without proper licensing or insurance coverage, he or she may face harsher charges such as financial penalties or jail time.

 Establishing liability for accidents caused by texting and driving typically requires you to prove the following:

 - That someone was texting and driving and was, therefore, driving negligently

-- That a negligent driver’s texting and driving directly caused or contributed to an accident
+- That a negligent driver’s texting and driving directly caused or contributed to an accident that injured you

 - That you suffered damages and financial, physical, mental, or material losses as a result

 Depending on how and where your accident occurred, you may be able to use the following in support of a texting and driving personal injury claim:

 - Traffic cam, dashcam, or surveillance footage (if available)